 The radiographer is a healthcare professional that performs radiographic procedures that provide information to assist in the diagnosis and treatment of the patient.
 The Radiologic Technology Program consists of six semesters of full-time study which includes supervised clinical coursework in a radiology department.
 The clinical courses include assignments during the intercessions between semesters.
 The program is affiliated with 13 area hospitals and clinics.
-Each student is assigned to one hospital for their two years of clinical coursework.
+Each student will be assigned to a variety of clinical sites during the two years of clinical coursework.